 To compare a brick tossed through the window of a congressional office and two shouted slurs to Kristallnacht suggests a growing paranoia on the left about the populist right.

 Not since the Civil Rights Act of 1964 made “some Americans run off the rails,” said Rich, have we seen anything like this.

 Was Rich awake in 1964?
 Because it wasn’t the right that went off the rails.
 The really big riot in 1964 was in Harlem, lasting five days, with 500 injured and as many arrested.
 The Watts riot in 1965, Detroit and Newark in 1967, Washington, D.C., and 100 other cities in 1968, all bringing troops into American cities, were not the work of George Wallace populists or Barry Goldwater conservatives.
 They were the work of folks who went “all the way with LBJ.”

-Or the Watts citizens who’d long been targeted by the cops.
-Sure, those folks had had enough of reality, not just some Republican parliamentary horse-play, but so what?
+Or the Watts citizens who’d long been brutalized by the cops.
+Sure those folks had had enough of reality, not just some Republican parliamentary horse-play, but so what?

-To Pat, the black citizens from far-flung corners of those communities, no matter their religions, no matter their politics, no matter their socio-economic backgrounds, no matter their motivations, no matter their own personal histories with race issues, or police, or the family of the the deceased, were nothing more than monolithic Democratic Party faithful.
+To Pat all the black citizens from all the far-flung corners of those communities, no matter their religions, no matter their politics, no matter their socio-economic backgrounds, no matter their motivations, no matter their own personal histories with American racism, or the police, or the family of the deceased, were nothing more than typical Democrats.

 Got that?
-We’re no better than the current Tea Party shitheads because all the American black people got tired of violent racism in the sixties.
+We’re no better than the current Tea Party shitheads because black people got fed up with violent racism in the sixties.